Content

 These potential causes of premature ejaculation include:

-• Abnormal hormone levels, including changes in levels of prolactin, luteinizing hormone and thyroid-stimulating hormone.
+Abnormal hormone levels.
+This includes changes in levels of prolactin, luteinizing hormone, and thyroid-stimulating hormone.

-• Low levels of serotonin, a neurotransmitter that’s involved in regulating moods, feelings and possibly delaying ejaculation.
+Low levels of serotonin.
+This neurotransmitter is involved in regulating moods and feelings, and possibly delaying ejaculation.

-• Infections and/or inflammation that affect the prostate or urethra.
+Infections.
+Infections and/or inflammation that affect the prostate or urethra may contribute to PE.

-• Problems in your current relationship that affect intimacy, sexual desire or your feelings for each other.
+Relationship issues.
+Problems in your current relationship that affect intimacy or sexual desire may contribute to PE.

 Like other forms of sexual dysfunction, PE can also vary in duration.
-For some men, premature ejaculation is an acquired problem that begins to develop at a certain period in life.
+For some men, premature ejaculation begins to develop at a certain period in life.
 This is referred to as “acquired PE.”
 Premature ejaculation is viewed as “lifelong” when it’s affected someone since their first sexual experience.

 In some cases, it’s relatively mild and allows at least some time for sexual contact.
 In others, it can be so severe that the affected person may reach orgasm and ejaculate before any sexual activity takes place.

 Premature ejaculation can also be generalized or situational.
-Some men may ejaculate prematurely in all sexual situations, with all sexual partners.
-Others may have situational PE that’s limited to certain situations, partners or types of sexual stimulation.
+Some men may ejaculate prematurely in all sexual situations with all sexual partners.
+For others, it may be limited to certain situations, partners, or types of sexual stimulation.

-Even though there isn’t exactly a single permanent cure for PE, identifying what kind of premature ejaculation you have — and what could be causing it — can help you find an effective treatment.
+Even though there isn’t exactly a single permanent cure for PE, identifying what kind of premature ejaculation you have — and what could be causing it — can help you find an effective treatment option.

 Topical products that lower the sensitivity level of your penis can treat premature ejaculation, helping you to last longer without missing out on the sensation of sex.

 Most topical products for PE contain anesthetic ingredients that reduce sensitivity without overly numbing your penis.
-Our Delay Spray for Men — which is formulated using lidocaine — and our Clockstopper Climax Delay Wipes — which use benzocaine for fast-acting relief from PE — are no exception.
+Our Clockstopper Climax Delay Wipes — which use benzocaine for fast-acting relief from PE — is no exception.

 Research shows that when applied shortly before sex, these ingredients can help to slow down ejaculation and increase sexual stamina.